 - When patients are transferred within the hospital (e.g., from the ER to ICU, from radiology to the OR, etc.)

-It’s extremely important for the purposes of continuity of care that the communication between the nurse and either the new team of clinicians or the family prepares them in such a way that they’re able to anticipate the patient’s needs and make timely decisions.
+It’s extremely important for the purposes of continuity of care that the communication between the nurse and the new team of clinicians or family prepares them for the next steps.
+Then they’re able to anticipate the patient’s needs and make timely decisions.

 At a high level, to adequately prepare the new care team, the following should be included in the handoff communication:

 More specifically, and in the case of transfers to a new care team or facility, an effective care transition communication plan will include:

 - Pertinent co-morbidities

 - Code status